d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 mnist_test = gluon.data.vision.FashionMNIST(train=False)
 ```

-FashionMNIST consists of images from 10 categories, each represented
+Fashion-MNIST consists of images from 10 categories, each represented
 by 6k images in the training set and by 1k in the test set.
 Consequently the training set and the test set
 contain 60k and 10k images, respectively.